Michael Matheson (politician): Backbencher: 2007–2011

 Matheson won the constituency in the 2007 election with a majority of 776 votes over Labour, after Canavan stepped down.
 (Canavan later endorsed Matheson for re-election in 2011).

 Matheson was a member of the Health and Sport Committee from June 2007 until March 2011 and was the Deputy Convener of the European and External Relations Committee from March 2009 until July 2010.
 He was also a member of the End of Life Assistance (Scotland) Bill Committee.

 Before becoming a Minister, Matheson was actively involved in a number of Parliamentary Cross-Party Groups, including those on Malawi, Sport, Alzheimer's disease, International development, Russia and Taiwan.

 At the 2011 Scottish parliamentary election, he retained his seat with an increased majority of 5,745 votes over Labour.

-Salmond admistartion: 2011–2014
+Salmond Administration: 2011–2014

 He was appointed as Minister for Public Health after the SNP landslide in 2011, a position he held until the November 2014 reshuffle which saw him promoted to cabinet rank as Cabinet Secretary for Justice.